Cirrhosis: Transplantation

 If complications cannot be controlled or when the liver ceases functioning, liver transplantation is necessary.
 Survival from liver transplantation has been improving over the 1990s, and the five-year survival rate is now around 80%.
-The survival rate depends largely on the severity of disease and other medical risk factors in the recipient.
+The survival rate depends largely on the severity of the disease and other medical risk factors in the recipient.
 In the United States, the MELD score is used to prioritize patients for transplantation.
 Transplantation necessitates the use of immune suppressants (ciclosporin or tacrolimus).

 Decompensated cirrhosis

 Manifestations of decompensation in cirrhosis include gastrointestinal bleeding, hepatic encephalopathy, jaundice or ascites.
 In patients with previously stable cirrhosis, decompensation may occur due to various causes, such as constipation, infection (of any source), increased alcohol intake, medication, bleeding from esophageal varices or dehydration.
 It may take the form of any of the complications of cirrhosis listed below.

 People with decompensated cirrhosis generally require admission to a hospital, with close monitoring of the fluid balance, mental status, and emphasis on adequate nutrition and medical treatment – often with diuretics, antibiotics, laxatives or enemas, thiamine and occasionally steroids, acetylcysteine and pentoxifylline.
 Administration of saline is avoided, as it would add to the already high total body sodium content that typically occurs in cirrhosis.
-Life expectancy without liver transplant is low, at most 3 years.
+Life expectancy without a liver transplant is low, at most three years.

 Palliative care

 Palliative care is specialized medical care that focuses on providing patients with relief from the symptoms, pain, and stress of a serious illness, such as cirrhosis.
-The goal of palliative care is to improve quality of life for both the patient and the patient's family and it is appropriate at any stage and for any type of cirrhosis.
+The goal of palliative care is to improve quality of life for both the patient and the patient's family, and it is appropriate at any stage and for any type of cirrhosis.

-Especially in the later stages, people with cirrhosis experience significant symptoms such as abdominal swelling, itching, leg edema, and chronic abdominal pain which would be amenable for treatment through palliative care.
+Especially in the later stages, people with cirrhosis experience significant symptoms such as abdominal swelling, itching, leg edema, and chronic abdominal pain, which would be amenable to treatment through palliative care.
 Because the disease is not curable without a transplant, palliative care can also help with discussions regarding the person's wishes concerning health care power of attorney, do not resuscitate decisions and life support, and potentially hospice.
 Despite proven benefit, people with cirrhosis are rarely referred to palliative care.

-Immunity
+Immune system

 Cirrhosis is known to cause immune dysfunction in numerous ways.
 It impedes the immune system from working normally.